alvisesommariva/ORTHOCUB/README.md

 • compute_spline_boundary is useful in the case of the spline-curvilinear domains.
 It provides the description of its boundary, given as inputs the abscissae of the vertices XV and the relative ordinates YV , a variable spline_parms storing the order of the piecewise splines and the vertices involved.
-In case the spline is cubic, spline_type fixes the addi- tional conditions (e.g. natural, periodic).
+In case the spline is cubic, spline_type fixes the additional conditions (e.g. natural, periodic).
 As output, the routine supplies the vector of structures Sx and Sy that determine the piecewise splines x = x(t), y = y(t) parametrizing the boundary.